 REPRESENTATION AND OFFICIAL CONTACTS

-Each Member of the Commission, each territory referred to in Article 40 of the Convention and observers referred to in Rule 9 shall formally notify the Executive Secretary of the names of its designated representative and any alternative representatives, experts and advisers as far in advance of any meeting as possible.
+Each Member of the Commission, each territory referred to in Article 40 of the Convention and observers referred to in Rule 9 shall formally notify the Executive Secretary of the names of its designated representative and any alternative representatives, experts and advisers at least 20 days before the meeting.

 Each Member of the Commission and each territory referred to in Article 40 of the Convention shall, as soon as possible after the adoption of these rules, notify the Executive Secretary of one or more Official Contacts who shall, for the purposes of official communications between the Commission and the Member, including all notifications, invitations and communications made pursuant to these rules, be the official points of contact.